Navigating client communication in the investment industry

 Regulatory framework

 Most financial professionals are registered representatives working for broker-dealers regulated primarily by the Financial Industry Regulatory Authority and the Securities and Exchange Commission.
-Some professionals may also be investment advisor representatives of investment advisors, which are regulated by either state authorities or the SEC.
+Some professionals may also be investment advisor representatives of investment advisers, which are regulated by either state authorities or the SEC.
 Additionally, they may hold insurance licenses that are also regulated at the state level, often under a different agency.
 As a result, they may have to adhere to additional advertisement and communication regulations in connection with insurance products and services.

 To navigate advertisements and compliance, it’s important to understand the applicable rules and regulations, especially when multiple regulations may apply.
 This is particularly important for financial professionals who are dually registered as both RRs and IARs, as they must comply with multiple rules and obligations simultaneously.

-Adding to the complexity, these financial professionals may work for broker-dealers or investment advisors that are owned or affiliated with banks or other regulated financial institutions.
+Adding to the complexity, these financial professionals may work for broker-dealers or investment advisers that are owned or affiliated with banks or other regulated financial institutions.
 This adds more regulatory factors to consider for advertisements and communications that must be compliant.
 This can be challenging, especially when the regulations differ on what is permitted and what is not.

 Finally, all companies engaged in marketing and general solicitation activities are also governed by the Federal Trade Commission and must comply with regulations such as the CAN-SPAM Act.